 Reaching a Broad Range of Learning Styles

 Artistic endeavors and creative assignments inherently lend themselves to differentiated instruction, which allows students with varied learning styles to seamlessly adapt their assignments.
-Without being “instructed,” students have choices that encourage setting individual goals in a challenge by choice environment.
+Without being “instructed,” students have choices that encourage setting individual goals in a challenged-by-choice environment.
 Students have more input throughout the creative process, resulting in a greater margin for a student to experience success in an academic setting.
 In addition to a rewarding outcome and a self-esteem building experience, these students are learning how to be successful with their strengths and challenges.
 This is the basis of practicing resourcefulness.